ascholerChemeketa/cs160Reader/_sources/CSPDecisionsIntro/Exercises.rst

     otherwise set it to 1.3.
 It then calculates the total be multiplying the weight by price.

-    Fix 3 errors with indention in the code below so that it calculates the right total for a weight of 0.5 (should be 0.75).
+    Fix 3 errors with indention in the code below so that it calculates the right total for a weight of 0.5 (the answer should be 0.75).
+You will not pass the tests yet.

-    Then change the weight to be 3 (leave numItems as 5).
+    Then change the weight to be 3 and run the program again to pass the tests (answer now should be 3.9).

     ~~~~
     weight = 0.5